 - Call 911.
 If you avoid the oncoming danger, pull over as soon as possible.
 Call 911 and report what happened.
 Give as much of a description as possible.
 Report what kind of vehicle it was, the color, exact location of where you are and what direction the faulty driving was traveling.

-If you or someone you love was injured or killed in a head-on collision, contact our Head-on Collision Lawyers at (312)766-1000 or online at the Blumenshine Law Group for a free consultation.
+If you or someone you love was injured or killed in a head-on collision, contact our Head-on Collision Lawyers at (312)766-1000, email at firstname.lastname@example.org or online on our website for a free consultation.